bounswe/bounswe2020group3/deliverables/451-milestone-1.md

 **Discord:** We heavily utilize Discord.
 It is convenient to use because we can have one app for one-to-one and group chats, meetings and screen sharing.

 **Whatsapp:** Whatsapp is used for instant communication in our group.

+## Frontend Tools
+**Github:** We used GitHub actions, issues, and projects to plan, automate test process and check the health of the development process.
+To use GitHub effectively, we found a branch creation system that for each issue, we create a branch that its name is the one of the directly related issues.

+**Docker:** We used Docker to easily deploy the application into the server and run faster on our own computers due to the fact that it automates installations and environment configurations

+**Nginx:** We used Nginx to dynamic HTTP content handling

+**ESLint:** We used ESLint for static code analysis on health test and code quality check

+**Discord:** We heavily utilize Discord.
+It is convenient to use because we can have one app for one-to-one and group chats, meetings and screen sharing to plan, report, and discuss the state of development.

+**Whatsapp:** We used Whatsapp for fast or direct communication to plan, report, and discuss the state of development.

+**VS Code:** It is a powerful and user friendly IDE and we generally used this because it has a lot of extensions to design and develop a webpage with React, and its git integration, keymap support and simultaneous coding support is very nice.
+Thus, it allows us to work more efficiently.

+**React:** We used React as the web framework to develop each web page of the platform.
+It makes the frontend development easier because it has a great and nice community, and this property led us to find a solution for the bugs etc. easily.
+Since React is a simple framework that it uses the DOM like HTML, it leads learning period to become shorter.
+As two sides of a coin, React has some problems: there is no direct supports for some features such as state management and routing.
+Therefore, we need to use additional libraries

+**Material.ui:** We used material.ui library in order to make development and design processes faster and easier.
+For example, we use Snackbar, Toolbar, MuiAlert, Grid and many other components with some minor changes in the pages and they were very useful overall.

+**Axios:** we used axios to handle promise-based HTTP request

+**Date-io:** we used date-io for date management

 # Evaluation of managing